elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

   - `FRA = (0.03323 - 0.03251) * 0.25 / (1 + 0.033 * 0.5)`
   - FRA = 0.00017710154273060686 of the loan amount

-A financial manager needs to hedge against a possible decrease in short-term interest rates. he decides to hedge his risk exposure by going short on a 3X6 FRA that expires in 90 days and is based on a 90-day LIBOR.
+A financial manager needs to hedge against a possible decrease in short-term interest rates.
+He decides to hedge his risk exposure by going short on a 3X6 FRA that expires in 90 days and is based on a 90-day LIBOR.
 The current LIBOR spot rates are observed: 30-day 5.83%, 90-day 6.00%, 180-day 6.14% and 360-day 6.51%.
 What is the rate the manager would receive on this FRA:

 - Interest paid on $1 for 180 days: 0.0614 * 0.5 = 0.0307
 - Interest paid on $1 for 90 days: 0.06 * 0.25 = 0.015